PHP Luminova: Lazy Class Object Initalization

 $class | class-string<\T> | Fully qualified class name for which to create a lazy ghost. |

-...$arguments | mixed | Optional arguments to pass to the class constructor. |
+$arguments | callable|null | Optional arguments to pass to the class constructor.
+Must be a callable that returns a list array of arguments to pass to the constructor. |

 Return Value: